 Stomach liposuction is one of the most effective methods to get rid of a ‘muffin top’.
 A muffin top is an extra prominence of fat which is often noticeable bulging outwards over the top of tight-fitting trousers.

-Sometimes if weight loss proves impossible with diet and exercise alone, you may be an appropriate candidate for fitting a gastric balloon.
+Sometimes if weight loss proves impossible with diet and exercises alone, you may be an appropriate candidate for fitting a gastric balloon.

 Weight loss procedures are usually reserved for people who are clinically obese and need early treatment to avoid or minimise the impact of certain obesity-related diseases, including Type II diabetes and high blood pressure.
 Most patients should have a body mass index (BMI) of 40 or higher to qualify for weight loss treatment.
 Alternatively, patients who have a BMI between 35 and 40 and have a weight-related condition may also be suitable for weight loss surgery.
 Patients should ensure they are prepared to continue following a healthy diet and lifestyle after undergoing weight loss surgery to get the maximum benefit.